 \textbf{Datasets}.
-We adopt the widely-used ImageNet-LT~\cite{liu2019large} as the benchmark long-tailed dataset for empirical studies, considering that ImageNet-LT has massive classes of 1,000 and a large imbalance ratio of 256.
-The corresponding balanced training set variant of ImageNet-LT is sampled based on~\cite{kang2021exploring}.
-The total sample number of ImageNet-LT can be found in Table~\ref{dataset}.
-Besides the performance regarding all classes, we also report performance on three class subsets in ImageNet-LT: Head (more than 100 images), Middle (20$\sim$100 images) and Tail (less than 20 images).
+We adopt the widely-used ImageNet-LT~\cite{liu2019large} {and iNaturalist 2018~\cite{van2018inaturalist}} as the benchmark long-tailed dataset for empirical studies.
+Their dataset statistics can be found in Table~\ref{dataset}.
+Besides the performance regarding all classes, we also report performance on three class subsets: Head (more than 100 images), Middle (20$\sim$100 images) and Tail (less than 20 images).